gagandeep1984/IntroCI/README.md

 # IntroCI
-This repo has only been created to learn and demostrate the features of Travis CI.
+This repo has only been created to learn and demonstrate the features of Travis CI.